patrickkunka/mixitup/README.md

 </div>
 ```

-By default, MixItUp will query the container for any elements matching the selector `.mix`, and index them as "targets", although you configure MixItUp to query targets via any valid selector using the `selectors.target` configuration option.
+By default, MixItUp will query the container for any elements matching the selector `'.mix'`, and index them as "targets".

-Additional classes or attributes on your targets may then be used to filter those matching a valid selector string (e.g. `.category-a`).
-Data attributes can be added to target elements to enable sorting (as shown).
+Targets can be filtered using any valid selector string (e.g. `'.category-a'`), and are sorted via custom data attributes (e.g. `'data-order'`).

 *NB: When structuring your markup, ensure that all target elements are adjacent siblings in your container.*

+##### Using Attributes Over Classes

 If you prefer to use classes exclusively for styling, HTML5 data attributes can be used as an alternative to the above and provide a separation of presentational and behavioral information in your markup.
 Simply configure MixItUp to query your targets via an attribute selector (e.g. `[data-ref="mix"]`), and filter accordingly (e.g. `[data-category~="a"]`).
 For example: